River Guardians Scheme Launched

 The campaign will run across the Easter weekend to 31st March 2016.
 Staff and volunteers from the Trust will distribute leaflets about the Easter Hunt in target areas and will have a stall at the Cheadle Hulme Family Market on Saturday 19th March to encourage more residents to check their plumbing.

 The Easter Hunt has been timed to coincide with World Plumbing Day on Friday 11th March and World Water Day on Tuesday 22nd March.

-The project has been developed by a partnership comprising the Healthy Rivers Trust, Stockport MBC, Stockport Homes, the Environment Agency and United Utilities and forms part of a wider programme led by the Upper Mersey Catchment Partnership – a group of organisations from the public, private and voluntary sectors working to deliver the objectives of the EU Water Framework Directive within Greater Manchester, Cheshire and Derbyshire.
+The project has been developed by a partnership comprising the Mersey Rivers Trust, Stockport MBC, Stockport Homes, the Environment Agency and United Utilities and forms part of a wider programme led by the Upper Mersey Catchment Partnership – a group of organisations from the public, private and voluntary sectors working to deliver the objectives of the EU Water Framework Directive within Greater Manchester, Cheshire and Derbyshire.

 Managing Water for Multiple Benefits - 15th March

-An event focused urban water management is coming to Manchester on 15th March, It's organized by the Catchment-Based Approach (CaBA) national support group in collaboration with the Healthy Rivers Trust for the benefit of Catchment Partnerships.
+An event focused urban water management is coming to Manchester on 15th March, It's organized by the Catchment-Based Approach (CaBA) national support group in collaboration with the Mersey Rivers Trust for the benefit of Catchment Partnerships.